react-static/react-static/CONTRIBUTING.md

   - `yarn build` - Builds all packages for release
   - `yarn test` - Runs the testing suite for all packages
   - `yarn startDocs` - Starts the documentation site in development mode
+* Install package from local source:
+  - Change dir to package dir, eg.: `cd packages/react-static`, then:
+  - `yarn build`
+  - `yarn link`
+  - Go to your project dir and then: `yarn link react-static`.
+This will use the version of `react-static` that you've just built.